 People are also understandably concerned that their child won’t learn to read if they don’t have compulsory lessons, especially as children in the UK are taught at age 4-5 and a child who doesn’t attend school (or, indeed, attends a school in the Netherlands) often still won’t be reading fluently at age 6 or 7.

-death life on the subject of child development/psychology/education- (and here comes the Irony Fairy: I quit my degree in English and Child Development partly so that I would have time to thoroughly educate myself about it)- and having met loads of families who are autonomous and unschooling reading, I’m very confident and happy with the idea that allowing a child to find their own path is a safe and joyful option for their education.
+Having researched intensely for years on the subject of child development/psychology/education, and having met loads of families who are autonomous and unschooling reading, I’m very confident and happy with the idea that allowing a child to find their own path is a safe and joyful option for their education.

 Q: When do kids start reading?
 A: When they’re ready.

-Something that people have often asked ask is, “Isn’t she missing out on books?”
+Something that people have often asked ask is, “Don’t they miss out before they can read fluently?”

 Q: When do kids start reading?
 A: When they need to.

 One of the things that makes me absolutely squeak in joy is when a child learns something naturally and finds joy, purpose and freedom in it.
-As we sat down to dinner the other night, our daughter picked up a menu and studied it for a long time.
+As we sat down to dinner while living in Bali a few years ago, our then 6 year old daughter picked up a menu and studied it for a long time.
 Eventually she looked up and asked, “Mum- what’s ‘tempeh’?”

-become stay exactly who she was meant to be when she was designed.
+become stay exactly who she was meant to be.